 Skip Breadcrumb Links

-Top 10 Things to Remember Before Visiting a IRCC Office
+Top 10 Things to Remember Before Visiting an IRCC Office

-Here are 10 tips front counter staff want clients to know that will help Immigration, Refugees and Citizenship Canada provide efficient and helpful service.
+If you follow these 10 tips you will help Immigration, Refugees and Citizenship Canada staff provide you with efficient and helpful service.

 1. The IRCC Call Centre (1-888-242-2100) is the first point of contact for questions about citizenship and/or immigration files.
 IRCC's front counter staff does not provide general information or updates on specific files.

 2. IRCC is modernizing the way it does business to better serve applicants.
-For forms and information about programs, visit their website.
+For forms and information about programs, visit the Forms and Guides page on the IRCC website.

 3. Minors under 14 must be accompanied by a parent or legal guardian with a birth certificate and/or legal guardianship papers when visiting a IRCC office.